mkwiatek770/Snake-AI/README.md

 * `app/node.py` - The unit upon which other game instances like snake, food are build.

 ## Game rules
+- Snake dies whenever it hits the wall or itself

 ## Useful commands
 `python app/game.py` - start game